anki-code/fstrider/README.md

 Current version of strider is using and testing on Mac OS.
 It will be good to test and fix for Linux and Windows.

+# Todo
+## Shell integration
+### Xonsh
+- Using xonsh shell history to jump into directories.
+- Run shell command in this directory.
+- Change shell current directory.
+  - Other shells support.
+## Navigation
+- Up key at first option moves cursor to end.
+- Add directory to list.
+## Dialog
+- Put cursor to the end of line.
+- Enter-Esc alternative to Ok/Cancel buttons.
+- Autocomplete for paths in menu.
+  - Use path from clipboard.
+- Copying progress bar.
+## List
+- Modes: short, full.
+  - Show file chmod/chown in title.
+- Sorting by size `sorted(glob.glob('*.png'), key=os.path.getsize)`.
+- Draggable items. `ls --hyperlink`
+- Fuzzy search.
+## Integration
+- "=" to move object from path to the current dir.
+## App association
+- `.xonshrc` case in app_assoc.
+- Highlight known suffix from app_assoc.
+- Using $LS_COLORS and `dircolors` for color files.
+## Title
+- Show what part of path is exist and what new.
+- Show chown/chmod if "Access denied".
+## Env options
+- The way to switch on/off env options.
+- Way to change key bindings.
+## Style
+- Dark style.
+## Debug
+- Debug mode
+- Show errors like in case of exception.
+## Tech
+- Resolve '/tmp/../../'
+- Symlinks: copying, moving

+# Ideas
+## List
+### Fake files
+- Fake deleted file to show that this file was deleted.
+- Interstellar wormhole - path to another path added to this directory.
+  - Read the path from files in this directory.
+- Gradient: by time, by size.
+Show old files with dark color.
+Show small files with dark color.
+## Integration
+- Catching pasting path from clipboard and ask actions: cd-ing, copy/move from, open.
+- Async update the list (#1)
+## Keys
+- Free keys to use: `/`, `-`.
+- Double Commander/Midnight Commander bindings: F3 read, F4 edit, F5 copy, F6 move, F7 rename, F8 delete, F10 quit.
+- VI-mode: bind keys like in vim.
+## AI
+- Predict the next choice of path based on history and maybe files in dir.